 In delta connection, there is three wires alone and no neutral terminal is taken.
 Normally delta connection is preferred for short distance due to the problem of unbalanced current in the circuit.
 The figure is shown below for delta connection.
 In the load station, ground can be used as neutral path if required.

-In delta connection, the line voltage is same with that of phase voltaage.
+In delta connection, the line voltage is the same as that of phase voltage.
 And the line current is √3 times of phase current.
-It is shown as expression below
+It is shown as expression below,

-In three phase circuit, star and delta connection can be arranged in four different ways-
+In a three-phase circuit, star and delta connection can be arranged in four different ways: